Fleeing patients pose a huge risk

 Governments and police across India are busy tracking people who slipped out of isolation wards or evaded screening for the novel coronavirus infection, which has claimed two lives in India.

 Such incidents pose a massive public health risk because of the possibility of mass transit systems, or big gatherings getting exposed to the virus.
-India has 84 confirmed cases as of Saturday evening.
+India has 84 confirmed cases as of Saturday.

 The latest case was reported from Jharkhand’s Koderma district, where the health department has sounded a lookout for a 30-year-old man, who is absconding after being asked by doctors to be screened at the hospital on March 13.
 The man had returned from a Gulf country in February.
 The district health department didn’t find him at his registered address, and have now asked the police for trace him.